SacredHeart Heron Lake

 Reflections On the Eucharist

 A Worldwide Marriage Encounter Weekend is a private weekend away from the distractions of daily life for couples in good marriages.
 Give your marriage this gift!
-The next available weekend in Windom is February 14 -16, 2025 at Shalom Hill Farm.
-Early registration is highly recommended.
-For more information visit our website at: southmnwwme.org or contact Miki at applications@southmnwwme.org or 507-227-8229.
+The next available weekend in Windom is Feb.
+14-16, 2025.
+Contact Miki at applications@southmnwwme.org or 507-227-8229.To register, visit our website: https://southmnwwme.org/applyWeekend.php?/hl=en choose Feb 14-16 Windom Shalom Hills Farm.

 RCIA News: (now OCIA)

-The Rite of Christian Initiation for Adults, or RCIA, as it has been more commonly referred to, has a name change to Order of Christian Initiation for Adults, OR OCIA, per the United States Conference of Catholic Bishops.
+The Rite of Christian Initiation for Adults, or RCIA, as it has been more commonly referred to, has a name change to ORDER OF CHRISTIAN INITIATION FOR ADULTS, OR OCIA, per the United States Conference of Catholic Bishops.

 The name change applies both to the process by which one enters the Church and the course/book that contains the ritual text and prayers for those steps.